sdbs-uni-p/sigmod25-distributed-imkvs-live-patching/reproduction/README.md

 **Experiments - Redis Cluster Live Patching:**

 Executes all experiments of Redis Cluster.
-You may have to adjust the CPU pinning before running this script.
+You may have to adjust the CPU pinning before running this script (see above).
 ```
 # IMPORTANT: This script has to be executed with the **MMView** Linux Kernel.
 # IMPORTANT: Please see the note above about CPU pinning before running the experiments.